 Health insurance can be pretty heavy on the pocket, for those who know.
-Wondering what makes it expensive and whether there’s a way to reduce it?
+Wondering what makes it expensive and whether there’s a way to save money on health insurance?
 Read along and enlighten yourself with the costs of healthcare.

 Learning about health insurance is about as tough as understanding rocket science.
 You might have to start from scratch to learn all about health insurance.
 Let’s help you get through the important terminologies in healthcare.

 For starters, private and public (state health insurance) options are the only two sets of options available for the general public.
 If you get health insurance via your employer, union, or military, or you directly buy it from the government Marketplace, it’s known as “private coverage.”